The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

-SWVs do not report on individual outcomes, but on whether those outcomes may be embedded within a coherent narrative, expressing whether such a coherent informational structure can be said to exist in the first place.
-They are defined across a temporal interval, anchored between an initial and final boundary condition, and they describe the structure of what would count as a coherent record sequence.

-In this sense SWVs are `atemporal'.
-They depend on both the initial and final states of the system, and map how the system evolves through this duration.
-They do not describe what is happening at a given moment.
-It is not the case that Alice, moving through some duration $[t_1,t_3]$, measures the SWV as she goes, as measuring the SWV requires knowledge over this entire duration.
-It is also not the case that the sequential weak measurement is performed at some final time after the considered duration.

-SWVs are measured `outside of time'.
-In fact, this aligns with their time-symmetric, non-causal construction \cite{aharonov2008two}.
-In this time-symmetric framework, time does not impose a direction of explanation.
+It is important to distinguish the operational procedure used to obtain a sequential weak value from the structural interpretation of the quantity itself.
+Operationally, sequential weak values are obtained through a temporally ordered sequence of weak interactions followed by post-selection.
+The procedure therefore unfolds in time and is not itself atemporal.

+The quantity obtained from this procedure, however, is naturally interpreted as referring to a structure defined across a temporal interval rather than to a property localised at a single instant.
+Because the SWV is conditioned on both initial and final boundary conditions, it is sensitive to the global structure connecting those conditions rather than to any one momentary state of affairs.
+In this sense, SWVs may be regarded as structurally atemporal: they characterise relations extending across time rather than events occurring at a particular discrete point in time.

+This bears similarities to time-symmetric and global-constraint approaches to quantum theory, in which explanations are framed in terms of consistency between boundary conditions rather than exclusively in terms of dynamical propagation from past to future \cite{aharonov2008two,price1996time,wharton2018new,adlam2022two,sep-qm-retrocausality}.
+Such approaches are often described as `all-at-once' descriptions, since the relevant explanatory structure is distributed across an entire spacetime process rather than built up sequentially from local causal influences.
+While we do not commit ourselves here to any particular retrocausal or global-constraint interpretation of quantum mechanics, SWVs naturally inherit some of these structural features through their dependence on both pre- and post-selection.

+The time-symmetric character of SWVs follows directly from their construction.
+Since both boundary conditions contribute to the value, neither temporal endpoint enjoys a privileged explanatory status.
 The sequence $A(t_1) \rightarrow B(t_2)$ is not a causal chain, but a logical structure determined by global constraints (the boundary conditions).
 The lack of a privileged temporal direction means that SWVs are not localised to any discrete moment, nor do they imply that one fact causes the next in a classical sense.
-They are atemporal traces---mathematical projections of coherent paths through the quantum formalism, conditioned on both pre- and post-selection.
+They are atemporal traces: mathematical projections of coherent paths through the quantum formalism, conditioned on both pre- and post-selection.